-The CleanBC Go Electric Program from BC Hydro aims to encourage EV adoption through a robust set of rebates for not just multifamily EV chargers, but also the electrical upgrades that may be necessary before a building can support EV charging.
+The CleanBC Go Electric Program from BC Hydro aims to encourage EV adoption through rebates for multifamily EV chargers.
+On a rolling basis, Canada’s Zero Emission Vehicle Infrastructure Program also frequently provides funding for multifamily EV chargers.

 As electric vehicles have grown more popular, EV charging technology has improved by leaps and bounds.
 One of the best improvements in this regard has been to the variety of EV chargers available, with more ways to charge now than ever before.
 This means property managers have more flexibility in terms of how they upgrade their property with multifamily EV chargers.